If you run online stores, you must ship every single product correctly. Every single time.

 The goal: make sure every single order is ready to go – before you ever put a single order into a bag.

-How it works: since you’ve counted when the items came in, counted as you checked the print totals, and checked against the Master List – everything should be perfect aligned here.
+How it works: since you’ve counted when the items came in, counted as you checked the print totals, and checked against the master list – everything should be perfectly aligned here.

 It’s almost always the case that something has been misallocated to the wrong order.